rodrigoskks/emailbacula/README.md

 # emailbacula
-Script to send E-mail to bacula clients with description of files that was backuped, must edit crontab -e to execute monthly, must install Mutt, must edit paths to work right, must give permission to .sh file.
+Script to send E-mail to bacula clients with description of files that was backuped, edit crontab -e to execute periodically, must install Mutt, must edit paths to work right, must give permission to emailbacula.sh file, the script will search for information in the archive listmail, the first collumm has the name of client, the second has the E-mail of the client and the third collumm, the file name of their.